zenefits/ui-demo/components/layout/src/wizard/Wizard.md

 #### Implementation Notes

-By default the main content will be 10 columns wide on desktop.
+- By default the main content will be 10 columns wide on desktop.
 When using with a form the content should be made to be 8 columns wide.
+- Use this component directly after TopNavBar.
+If there is a gap between this component and TopNavBar, on mobile view the side nav may not fully move out.

 #### Examples